Blog

 Manatee County, Florida is in USDA Hardiness Zone 10a.
 The average last spring frost is January 28 and first fall frost is December 20.

-Manatee County County sits in USDA Zone 10a.
+Manatee County sits in USDA Zone 10a.
 Anemones grows reliably in zones 5a through 10b, so it's a good fit here.

-Can Anemones grow in Manatee County County's climate?
+Can Anemones grow in Manatee County's climate?

 🌱